Formal complaints

-Whilst we understand that people wishing to raise concerns may be frustrated with the hospital; aggressive and abusive behaviour towards our complaints and PALS teams will not be tolerated.
+While we understand people wishing to raise concerns may be frustrated with the hospital, aggressive and abusive behaviour towards our complaints and Patient Advice and Liaison Service (PALS) teams will not be tolerated.

-We understand that there are times when you may not feel satisfied with the response you receive from the member of hospital staff you have spoken to about your concern, or the Patient Advice and Liaison Service (PALS)
+We understand there are times when you may not feel satisfied with the response you receive from the member of hospital staff you have spoken to about your concern, or the PALS team.

 If you wish to take a concern about our care further, you can contact the complaints team of the hospital concerned.

-We take all complaints very seriously and will investigate each matter that is raised.
-We will respond to you as quickly as possible and we use the complaints we receive to improve our services for all our patients.
+We will respond to you as quickly as possible, and we use the complaints we receive to improve our services for all our patients.

-It can be difficult to know where to start when making a complaint, so here are some tips to ensure that we can begin looking into your complaint as soon as we receive it.
+It can be difficult to know where to start when making a complaint, so here are some tips to ensure we can begin looking into your complaint as soon as we receive it.

 • NHS complaints should be made as soon as possible after the event, as it is easier for everyone involved to remember what happened.